yiqingxyq/yiqingxyq.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year Ph.D. student at the Language Technologies Institute of Carnegie Mellon University supervised by Prof. Carolyn Rosé.
+I am a second-year Ph.D. student at the Language Technologies Institute of Carnegie Mellon University supervised by Prof. Carolyn Rosé.
 I am also collaborating with Prof. Daniel Fried.
 Before entering CMU, I obtained my Master degree in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.

 I have broad interest in NLP and data mining.
-My previous/ongoing research topics include pretrained language models, information extraction, summarization, taxonomy construction and graph algorithms.
-I currently work on improving the pre-training of text-to-text language models to obtain better sequence embeddings.
-This can be applied to downstream tasks such as dense retrieval and recommendation.
+My previous/ongoing research topics include NLP for code, NLG evaluation, information retrieval, information extraction and graph algorithms.
+My recent work conducts a data augmentation study on code translation, which gives significant performance improvement and reveals what the models learn in code translation.

 Previously, I completed the Bachelor study in computer science and mathematics in Hong Kong University of Science and Technology, where I received the Academic Achievement Medal.